 Online and hybrid courses are delivered through Online@UT (Canvas), LiveOnline@UT (Zoom), and other digital teaching and learning tools as deemed appropriate by your instructor.
 Students log into Online@UT and LiveOnline@UT using a secure NetID and password.

 How do I take tests and quizzes?

 Student assessment may be done online within Canvas using your secure NetID and password.
 If your instructor requires online or face-to-face proctoring, you should be notified of these requirements by the first day of the semester.
-In the event that a specific fee is established and charged to cover costs associated with proctored testing or verification of student identify, you will be notified upon registration.
+In the event that a specific fee is established and charged to cover costs associated with proctored testing or verification of student identity, you will be notified upon registration.

 What are the technology requirements for using Canvas?

 Your NetID is the username associated with your accounts at UT.
 It allows you to access various systems such as your UT email, MyUTK, Online@UT (Canvas), LiveOnline@UT (Zoom), online pay statements, the computer labs on campus, and other UT maintained web portals.
 NetID passwords are required to be changed every 180 days.
 It is a violation of university policy to share your NetID.